U.S. sets another daily record for coronavirus cases as some states struggle

 To date, the virus has killed nearly 236,000 people in the United States and infected more than 9.7 million, according to data analyzed by The Washington Post.

-Friday’s alarming case load may soon seem quaint.
+Friday’s alarming caseload may soon seem quaint.
 Without a coordinated national strategy for containing the virus, Mokdad’s institute is forecasting more than 305,000 cases a day by Dec.
 31 and more than 686,000 a day if all restrictions are relaxed.
 Universal mask-wearing and other steps could bring that down to 172,000, the models show.

 At current infection rates, there is only a short time left to prevent overwhelming the nation’s hospital system, Mokdad said.

 That will require a national mask mandate, or some way of forcing states to adopt mandatory mask-wearing, and a coordinated plan to move staff and patients from hospitals with capacity to others that lack it, if necessary, he said.

 The public and businesses will need time to prepare if tighter measures or even stay-at-home orders are coming, he said.
 Stronger restrictions may be necessary to protect lives, the medical system and jobs, he said.